 5 Affordable Kitchen Upgrades

-Need a kitchen upgrade, but on a budget?
-Try these easy fix-ups
+Need a kitchen refresher, but on a budget?
+Try these easy fix-ups.

 Photograph courtesy of H.G.
 Page & Sons